Skip to main content

 UPDATE Statements

-updating doesn't take the table to be updated in the from statement, and the join moves from the from statement into the where statement
+Updating doesn't take the table to be updated in the FROM statement, and the join moves from the FROM statement into the WHERE statement.
+Joins are made by listing the FROM tables, and stating everything else in the WHERE condition.

 UPDATE